kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - **Manual Upgrades:**
   - Failures due to guardrail breaches are shown in CLI/Portal with clear error messages: which SLO(s) breached, metric, threshold, observed value, and evaluation window.
-  - Diagnostic logs and gating decision summaries are available via `az aks upgrade-guards show` and in the Portal diagnostics blade.
+  - Diagnostic logs and gating decision summaries are available via `az aks upgrade-gates show` and in the Portal diagnostics blade.
   - Users can review the decision timeline, including timestamps, signals, and breach rationale.
   - Retry: after fixing the root cause (e.g., alert resolved), users can re-initiate the upgrade from CLI/Portal.